QuantEcon/lecture-python-intro/lectures/inequality.md

 Now we plot Lorenz curves for net wealth, total income and labor income in the US in 2016.

+Total income is the sum of households' all income sources, including labor income but excluding capital gains.

+(All income measures are pre-tax.)

 ```{code-cell} ipython3
 ---
 mystnb: